A FEW TIPS

 Without going into a detailed analysis of the historical problems Honduras faced, the nation has been controlled by a tightly-knit privileged class largely on the payroll of American corporations.
 Positions in government were filled with pals of the privileged class looking to increase their wealth --not serve the public interest.

 Thus, Honduran mint stamps became a commodity sold by tens of thousands directly to foreign buyers by such pals of the privileged.
-One postal supervisor even directed his employees to make specific printing "mistakes" that he sold directly to employees of the Scott company in New York through correspondance, passing them off as genuine errors.
+One postal supervisor named Duron (he was actually a dentist!) even directed his employees to make specific printing "mistakes" that he sold directly to employees of the Scott company in New York through correspondance, passing them off as genuine errors.
 These "mistakes" were added by the hundreds and hundreds at premium prices to the company's stamp catalog where, sadly, they remain and disgrace philately to this day.

 surcharge cover